frajazz/gaiasandbox/README.md

 ####3.1.1 Linux
-Open the terminal, untar and uncompress the downloaded archive, give execution permissions to the run.sh file and then run it.
+Open the terminal, untar and uncompress the downloaded archive, give execution permissions to the run.sh file if necessary and then run it.

 ```
 tar zxvf gaiasandbox-[version].tgz